 The door to the room opened.
 A man shuffled in, rubbing his eyes.
 He had shoulder-length hair, and he wore a brown tunic woven with a simple linear pattern.

 “Chief Dulan, to honour the blood that once bound us, let this be a sanctuary of words.”
-Yiling said, repeating the same invocation of truce she'd given the chief of Angbun.
+Lady Yiling repeated the same invocation of truce she'd given the chief of Angbun.

 The man gave a violent start and slammed the door shut.
 He brandished a sword from the rack, then squinted into the shadows.
 “It’s you!”
 Chief Dulan gasped.
 “I heard a lot of talk about you.
 I thought everyone had gone raving mad!
 And yet you're here and – hold on, who are you?”
 His eyes narrowed, and he tightened his hold on the sword.
 “You're not the old paramount chief like the tales say, are you?”